NaverCloudPlatform/terraform-provider-ncloud/docs/resources/sourcedeploy_project.md

 -> **Note:** This resource is a beta release.
 Some features may change in the future.

-Provides a Sourcedeploy project resource.
+Provides a SourceDeploy Project resource.

 ## Example Usage